 Signal Descriptions – OCP Bay (Primary Connector)

 The following section describes the functions in the Primary Connector 28-pin OCP bay.
-This 28 pin bay is shown in Section 4.3 and have pin numbers designated as OCP_B[1:14], and OCP_A[1:14].
+This 28-pin bay is shown in Section 3.3 and have pin numbers designated as OCP_B[1:14], and OCP_A[1:14].
 All pin directions on this OCP bay are from the perspective of the baseboard.

+The add-in card shall implement protection methods to prevent leakage paths between the Vaux and Vmain power domains in the event that a NIC is powered down in a powered up baseboard.

-Note: The pins that are common to both the Primary and Secondary Connectors are defined in Section 4.4.
+Note: The pins that are common to both the Primary and Secondary Connectors are defined in Section 3.4.